mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

 Other populations
 -----------------

 The first 99 samples are all from the CEU population.
 To examine the data from other populations, you need to select samples relating to that population.
-The relevant column ranges are lsited in the table in the "Data generation parameters and samples" section of this document.
+The relevant column ranges are listed in the table in the "Data generation parameters and samples" section of this document.

 For example, to plot the first sample from the YRI population, you could use the command: